magenx/Magento-2-aws-cluster-terraform/README.md

 - Transparent billing no unforeseen payments at any time
 - No sudden surplus resources outside the plan

-AWS offers all the technologies online retailers need to manage growth—instantly.
+**Amazon Web Services** offers an ecommerce cloud computing solutions to small and large businesses that want a flexible, secured, highly scalable infrastructure.
+All the technologies online retailers need to manage growth—instantly.
 With technologies like automatic scaling compute resources, networking, storage, content distribution, and a PCI-compliant environment, retailers can always provide great customer experiences and capitalize on growth opportunities.

 **Other benefits of using your own AWS Cloud account**: [Reserved Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-reserved-instances.html)
 Reserved Instances provide you with significant savings on your Amazon EC2 costs compared to On-Demand Instance pricing.
 With Savings Plans, you make a commitment to a consistent usage amount, measured in USD per hour.
 This provides you with the flexibility to use the instance configurations that best meet your needs and continue to save money.